TheAlgorithms/C-Plus-Plus/CONTRIBUTION.md

 - fix: A bug fix
 - feat: A new feature
 - docs: Documentation changes
-- test: Adding missing tests or correcting existing tests
+- test: Correct existing tests or add new ones

 #### Documentation
-- Make sure you put comments in your code.
+- Make sure you put useful comments in your code.
+Do not comment things that are obvious.
-- Please avoid creating a new directories if at all possible.
-Try to fit your work into existing directory structure.
-If you want to create one, please check if the same category has been recently suggested or created by another pull request.
+- Please avoid creating new directories if at all possible.
+Try to fit your work into the existing directory structure.
+If you want to create a new directory, then please check if a similar category has been recently suggested or created by other pull requests.
-- If you have modified/added documentation work, ensure your language is concise and contains no grammar errors.
+- If you have modified/added documentation, please ensure that your language is concise and contains no grammar errors.
-- Do not update the README.md along with other changes, first create an issue and link that issue with the pull request to suggest specific changes to README.md
+- Do not update README.md along with other changes, first create an issue and then link to that issue in your pull request to suggest specific changes required to README.md

 #### Test
-- Make sure you add test cases and examples in the main-function.
+- Make sure to add examples and test cases in your main() function.
-- If you find any algorithm or document without tests please feel free to create issue of suggest changes.
+- If you find any algorithm or document without tests, please feel free to create a pull request or issue describing suggested changes.

 ### Pull Requests
 - Checkout our [pull request template](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/.github/pull_request_template.md)

+#### cpplint
+To see if [__cpplint__](https://github.com/cpplint/cpplint) is already installed, do:
+* `cpplint --version`  # currently returns "cpplint 1.4.4"
+If cpplint is ___not___ installed then do:
+* `python3 -m pip install cpplint`  # If that does not work then try...
+* `py -m pip install cpplint`  # If that does not work then try...
+* `pip install cpplint`
+Once cpplint is installed, test your file(s) with:
+* `cpplint --filter=-legal my_file.cpp my_other_file.cpp`  # Fix any issues and try again.

 - Most importantly,
     - Happy coding!